-EDITORIAL Reforming Education Curriculum reform in pre-university education in Albania7 Prof. Dr. Adrian PAPAJANI Homeroom teacher - an important factor in the Albanian education system, for the education of the new generation Public or private corruption?
-(The ideological dimension of anti-corruption discourses in Colombia, Ecuador and Albania) The Protection of Human Rights and Freedoms According to International Laws and Domestic Laws in North Macedonia - Comparative Aspects The increasing need for science communication! - A theoretical approach74 Dr. Irena MYZEQARI Career guidance and its impact on graduate employability The dark social capital as an effective way in getting things done: explaining dark sides of social capital in Albania
+EDITORIAL Reforming Education Prof. As.
+Dr. Belina BUDINI Curriculum reform in pre-university education in Albania7 Prof. Dr. Adrian PAPAJANI Homeroom teacher - an important factor in the Albanian education system, for the education of the new generation Prof. Asoc.
+Dr. Tomi TRESKA , Dr. Lindita TRESKA & Msc.
+Ani TRESKA Public or private corruption?
+(The ideological dimension of anti-corruption discourses in Colombia, Ecuador and Albania) The Protection of Human Rights and Freedoms According to International Laws and Domestic Laws in North Macedonia - Comparative Aspects The increasing need for science communication! - A theoretical approach Career guidance and its impact on graduate employability The dark social capital as an effective way in getting things done: explaining dark sides of social capital in Albania

+Dr. Gerti SQAPI

 Focusing on Eye Contact: Interpersonal Communication among Students at Eastern Mediterranean University Msc.
 Erisela MARKO & Msc.
-Kamin GOUNAILI

-CRITICAL ESSAYS

-Analysis on the use of different techniques based on three learning styles:

-visual, listening, and kinesthetic ;

-Dr. Blegina HASKO BEZO & Majlinda HALA

-The importance of physical education and classroom profiling in primary school.
-144 Bora SULKA, Dorjan ISUFAJ & Marjo SHABANAJ
+Kamin GOUNAILI CRITICAL ESSAYS Analysis on the use of different techniques based on three learning styles: visual, listening, and kinesthetic The importance of physical education and classroom profiling in primary school.
+144 Bora SULKA, Dorjan ISUFAJ & Marjo SHABANAJ The importance of improving the education and singular-child-focuced services by the support/assistant teachers for increasing the inclusiveness of the special need children, especially the children with autism, in the preschool and primary education system M.Sc.
+Albana XHEMALI & M.Sc.
+M.A.
+Elona HASKO The need for social services at home for the elderly, an idea conceived in the education system as a necessity of modern times Leadership and its impact on the challenges of higher education